isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>6.3&nbsp; &nbsp; &nbsp; &nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students are to wear only the school jacket or single colour tone black
+<p>Students are to wear only the school jacket or a solid black jacket.</p>
-jacket.</p>
 </td>
 </tr>
 <tr>